 Are all Fender-style guitars Partscasters?

-When Fender emerged in the late ‘40s/early ‘50s, Gibson didn’t view them as valid competition; they laughed at them.
+When Fender emerged in the late ’40s and early ’50s, Gibson didn’t consider them serious competition; they laughed at them.

-Gibson’s design was, in comparison, complex—producing beautiful guitars known as Electric Spanish, or ES, which were hollow or semi-hollow-bodied with pickups.
+In comparison, Gibson’s design was more complex—producing beautiful guitars known as Electric Spanish (ES), which were hollow or semi-hollow-bodied with pickups.

-Charlie Christian and T-Bone Walker revolutionized the guitar, shifting it from a rhythm instrument to one for playing solos as well.
+Guitarists like Charlie Christian and T-Bone Walker revolutionised the instrument, transforming it from a rhythm tool into one capable of playing solos.

-Fender was the affordable, simple alternative—a plank with a bolt-on neck, painted in colours akin to cars of the time.
-It gained popularity among the American teenagers post-World War 2.
+Fender, on the other hand, was the affordable, simple alternative—a plank with a bolt-on neck, painted in colours reminiscent of the cars of the time.
+It quickly gained popularity among American teenagers after World War II.

-In retrospect, established acts in the early ‘50s mostly played expensive Gibson guitars.
-Elvis‘s guitarist Scotty Moore, Chet Atkins, Chuck Berry, B.B.
+In hindsight, the established acts of the early ’50s mostly played expensive Gibson guitars.
+Scotty Moore (Elvis’s guitarist), Chet Atkins, Chuck Berry, and B.B.
 King—the list goes on, and it was all Gibson.

-Many of these guys played Fender amps, but not their guitars.
+Many of these musicians played Fender amps, but not their guitars.

-However, at a grassroots level, Fender grew rapidly because they produced affordable yet great-sounding instruments.
+At a grassroots level, however, Fender grew rapidly because they produced affordable yet great-sounding instruments.

-Ironically, trying to purchase one of those cheap ‘50s Strats today might require remortgaging the house!
-Recently, I saw a 1954 model in Paris sold for $88,000.
+Ironically, trying to purchase one of those cheap ’50s Strats today might require remortgaging your house!
+Recently, I saw a 1954 model in Paris sell for $88,000.

-Today, buying a new Fender Strat or Tele is pricier than in the past, and there’s an endless array of variations available.
+Today, buying a new Fender Strat or Tele is more expensive than before, and there’s an endless array of variations available.

-Looking at new Fender guitars, different shops offer unique ones based on their orders.
+Looking at new Fender guitars, different shops often offer unique models based on their specific orders.
 This customization makes most Fenders unique.
-One starts to wonder, are they all Partscasters?
+One begins to wonder: Are they all Partscasters?

-These new Fenders span from relatively cheap models to outrageously expensive ones, with various woods, pickups, and colours.
-And this excludes the custom shop builds!
+These new Fenders range from relatively cheap models to outrageously expensive ones, with various woods, pickups, and colours.
+And this doesn’t even include the custom shop builds!

-In contrast to Gibson, Fenders are ideal for upgrading, modifying, and changing.
+In contrast to Gibson, Fenders are ideal for upgrading, modifying, and personalising.

-Consider David Gilmour’s black Strat; it evolved until he stopped modifying it.
+Take David Gilmour’s black Strat, for example; it evolved over time until he stopped modifying it.
 Clapton, too, constantly swapped bodies and necks, eventually creating his signature model by adding a preamp.
-There’s also Nile Rodgers who found a hardtail Fender with a ‘60s body and a ‘59 neck.
-Now they make it as his signature guitar – The Hitmaker.
+Nile Rodgers found a hardtail Fender with a ’60s body and a ’59 neck.
+Now, they make it as his signature guitar—the Hitmaker.

-Perhaps the path is to buy a Fender or Fender-style guitar and then start customizing it.
+Perhaps the best approach is to buy a Fender or Fender-style guitar and then start customizing it.

-Having owned many Fender-style guitars, that’s where I landed.
+Having owned many Fender-style guitars, that’s exactly where I ended up.
 The good news?
 It was easier than I expected!

-Reflecting on this success, here are tips for each part that I learned along the way.
+Reflecting on this journey, here are some tips for each part I learned along the way.

 Tremolo System

-After trying various tremolo systems for Strats, I reached two conclusions:
+After trying various tremolo systems on Strats, I’ve come to two conclusions:

-- Vintage-style saddles sound better than deluxe versions.
+- Vintage-style saddles offer better sound quality than deluxe versions.

-- A small UK company called Wudtone produces the best tremolo system in my experience.
-They use a metal plate against which the tremolo slides, resonating and staying in tune better.
+- A small UK company called Wudtone produces the best tremolo system I’ve encountered.
+Their design features a metal plate against which the tremolo slides, allowing for better resonance and improved tuning stability.

 Tuners

-- Hipshot—requires cutting the string to an appropriate length, a bit complex.
+- Hipshot tuners – These require cutting the string to an appropriate length, which adds a bit of complexity.

-- Locking tuners—might cause tuning issues initially but can be managed like vintage tuners with added locking mechanism.
+- Locking tuners – While they might cause initial tuning issues, they can be managed similarly to vintage tuners, with the added benefit of a locking mechanism.

 Necks

-Since the Strat and Tele have a standard pocket size, experimenting with different necks is an option.
-Warmoth is a popular replacement, and Fender offers options too.
-Try various shapes and materials to find what suits you.
+Since Strat and Tele necks share a standard pocket size, you have the option to experiment with different necks.
+Warmoth is a popular choice for replacements, and Fender offers its own options.
+Experimenting with various shapes and materials is key to finding what works best for you.

 Bodies

-The standard wood for a Strat body is Alder, but options like Ash, Basswood, Maple, or Mahogany exist.
-Roasting bodies, especially Swamp Ash, is trendy.
-Chambered bodies offer a lighter feel and a slightly different sound.
+The standard wood for a Strat body is Alder, but alternatives like Ash, Basswood, Maple, and Mahogany are also available.

 Pickups

-Experimenting with pickups is the most evident customization for a Fender-style guitar.
-Consider humbuckers in the bridge or blending pickups as Gilmour does.
-The trend of using P90 pickups in Strats has also emerged recently.
+Experimenting with pickups is one of the most obvious ways to customise a Fender-style guitar.
+You could consider adding humbuckers in the bridge position or blending pickups, as David Gilmour does.
+Recently, there’s also been a trend of using P90 pickups in Strats.

-The advantage of a Fender-style guitar is the ability to replace any part until you find your favourite combination.
-This flexibility led to the term “Partscaster”—perhaps describing all Fenders.
+The beauty of a Fender-style guitar lies in its ability to be customised to your liking—replacing any part until you find your perfect combination.
+This flexibility is what gave rise to the term “Partscaster,” which might as well describe all Fenders.

-I ended up with a USACG all-mahogany and rosewood Strat using ‘69 custom shop pickups in the neck and middle, with a Jeff Beck Jr in the bridge, along with Wudtone tremolo and Schaller lockable tuners.
-I might swap the Jeff Beck Jr for a TV Jones Powertron, aiming for Angus in the bridge, Clapton in the middle, and Nile/Gilmour in the neck.
+Personally, I ended up with a USACG all-mahogany and rosewood Strat, using ’69 Custom Shop pickups in the neck and middle, with a Jeff Beck Jr. in the bridge, along with a Wudtone tremolo and Schaller lockable tuners.
+I might swap the Jeff Beck Jr. for a TV Jones Powertron, aiming for an Angus-style bridge, Clapton in the middle, and Nile/Gilmour in the neck.

 Partscaster | Related Pages